Bon Appétit (film): Production

-Like there are actors from many European countries, the film was shot in English although there are parts in Spanish, French and German languages.
+Like there are actors from many European countries, the film was shot in English although there are parts in Spanish, French, and German languages.

 Critical response and distribution

-Bon Appétit has positive reviews in Spain, Switzerland and also Germany.
+Bon Appétit has positive reviews in Spain, Switzerland, and also Germany.
 The film had its premiere at the Malaga Film Festival in April 2010 with a positive reaction from the Spanish critics.
 At the festival Unax Ugalde won the award for Best Actor in a Leading Role.
 In October, the film was in the Valladolid Film Festival.
 In cinema magazines, Bon Appétit has 7,3/10 with a good results.
-In addition, Bon Appétit won Goya Award for Best New Director for David Pinillos.
+In addition, Bon Appétit won Goya Award for Best New Director for Pinillos.

 The film screened at the Rio de Janeiro International Film Festival meeting positive reviews and critical acclaim, as well as at Toulouse Cinespaña, and the Stony Brook Film Festival.

 Bon Appétit was released in Spain on 12 November 2010.
 It was released in Germany and Switzerland on 25 November 2010.